Gorilla tracking Bwindi forest (Gorilla trekking Bwindi)

-Gorilla tracking Bwindi impenetrable national park first started in 1999 when Mubare gorilla group hosted tourists for a gorilla tracking adventure for the very first time and with growth of other Gorilla groups, it has since then raised to the top as one of the biggest highlights on a tour to Uganda as Gorillas are considered a worldwide endangered species and yet Uganda alone has 50% of the world’s Gorilla population.
-Making it a highly ranked destination for Gorilla tracking.
+Gorilla tracking Bwindi forest National Park first started in 1999 when Mubare gorilla group hosted tourists for a Gorilla trekking adventure for the very first time and with growth of other Gorilla groups, it has since then raised to the top as one of the biggest highlights on a tour to Uganda as Gorillas are considered a worldwide endangered species and yet Uganda alone has 50 % of the world’s Gorilla population.
+Making it a highly ranked destination for Gorilla trekking.
 Gorilla tracking bwindi is done in groups of 8 people at a time to preserve the natural habitat and prevent overuse.
-Briefing is given before beginning the tracking and you’re informed about the dos and don’ts during your Gorilla tracking
+Briefing is given before beginning the tracking tour and you’re informed about the dos and don’ts during your Gorilla tracking Bwindi Safari

 - When tracking these beautiful creatures, do not come too close to them as they can feel threatened and you yourself could pass onto them an infection because they are a close relative to humans and therefore have a likelihood to get some diseases that humans get